23. SATHYA SAI BABA: PROBLEMS

 l to r: Sathya Sai Baba, Basava Premanand

-Related problems have been highlighted by the book of Basava Premanand entitled Sabotage by Murali Krishna Yachendra (2005), which describes over one hundred emails revealed as a ploy to discredit and damage ex-devotees of the guru.
-Premanand concluded that the objective of Yachendra was to mislead critics into accepting fabrications as true, in the hope that they would present these stories as legitimate on “anti-Sai” websites.
+Related problems were highlighted by the book of Basava Premanand, entitled Sabotage by Murali Krishna Yachendra (2005), describing over one hundred emails revealed as a ploy to discredit and damage ex-devotees of the guru.
+Premanand concluded that the objective of Yachendra was to mislead critics into accepting fabrications as true, in the hope that they would present these stories as legitimate on “Anti-Sai” websites.
 The author of the emails subsequently revealed himself as being a devotee of Sathya Sai, a detail which underlined the ploy.
 More precisely, the stories "he later admitted - indeed boasted - were lies when he 'came clean' on [Sathya] Sai Baba bulletin boards about always having been a totally devoted devotee" (quote from Priddy, Gerald Moreno backs lying saboteur, 2009).

-The Yachendra episode may leave investigators feeling startled at the scope of dissimulation that can occur in fervent devotional circles.
-Yachendra has been described as the member of a devotee family with early and close connections to Sathya Sai, and having significant affinities with officials at the Puttaparthi ashram of the guru in Andhra.
+The Yachendra episode left investigators feeling startled at the scope of dissimulation that can occur in fervent devotional circles.
+Yachendra was described as the member of a devotee family with early and close connections to Sathya Sai, having significant affinities with officials at the Puttaparthi ashram of the guru in Andhra.
 His “sabotage” campaign by email is notorious for the invention of fictitious stories.
 He claimed a knowledge of murder plots and embezzlements by the guru.
 Yet all this was revealed as a scam.

 The alert Basava Premanand reported Yachendra to the police.
-It is said that, due to questioning and the train of events, Yachendra became confused and could no longer maintain his sham role as one of the abused.
-He began to present himself on Sathya Sai web bulletin boards as a believer in the guru, and was abetted by Gerald Joe Moreno, who ridiculed Premanand as suffering from "conspiracy paranoia."
-The American pro-Sai activist was continually antagonistic to the Indian rationalist.
-See Sabotage Defender Moreno.
+A report says that, due to questioning and the train of events, Yachendra became confused and could no longer maintain his sham role as one of the abused.
+He began to present himself, on Sathya Sai web bulletin boards, as a believer in the guru.
+Yachendra was abetted by Gerald Joe Moreno, who ridiculed Premanand as suffering from "conspiracy paranoia."
+The American apologist was continually antagonistic to the Indian Rationalist.

 Various statements made by Basava Premanand are very thought-provoking.
-For instance, he complained about (homo)sexual abuse by the guru, and asserted that many Indian devotees of Sathya Sai were murdered.
-The number of alleged murders relating to the Sathya Sai sect is unconfirmed.
-Premanand knew more about this sect than all other critics, and his accusations cannot be ignored.
-He was in active opposition to Sathya Sai Baba for over thirty years, and worked tenaciously to expose the purported “miracles” of that celebrity.
+For instance, he complained about (homo)sexual abuse by Sathya Sai, also asserting that many Indian devotees of Sathya Sai were murdered.
+The overall number of murders, relating to the Sathya Sai sect, is unconfirmed.
+Premanand knew more about this sect than all other critics; his accusations cannot be ignored.
+He was in active opposition to Sathya Sai Baba for over thirty years, working tenaciously to expose the purported “miracles” of that celebrity.
 Premanand informed the BBC that he was ruthlessly molested several times by aggressive supporters of the guru.

-The Indian critic also reported that many financial irregularities occurred at the Puttaparthi ashram of Sathya Sai Baba, and that much of the money gifted to the Sathya Sai Organisation had not been accounted for.
-Very substantial funds were donated over the years, and Premanand called for a government investigation of alleged corruption.
-Premanand’s increasing concern about the diverting internet activities of the extremist Gerald Joe Moreno are reflected in his book Failed Sabotage by Sathya Sai Baba through Gerald Moreno (2007).
+The Indian critic also reported that many financial irregularities occurred at the Puttaparthi ashram of Sathya Sai Baba.
+Much of the money gifted to the Sathya Sai Organisation had not been accounted for.
+Very substantial funds were donated over the years.
+Premanand called for a government investigation of alleged corruption.
+His increasing concern, about the diverting internet activities of the extremist Gerald Joe Moreno, are reflected in his book Failed Sabotage by Sathya Sai Baba through Gerald Moreno (2007).

-Premanand referred to many alleged murders; information appeared on the websites associated with his journal Indian Skeptic.
-He stated that he survived only because of his prominence.
-He filed several unsuccessful lawsuits against the guru, who had formidable support from devotees and sympathisers in prominent social positions.
-Premanand stated “I have the records of more than a hundred persons destroyed by the Sathya Sai Baba gang, beginning with one Mr. Venkatamuni of Madras who was done away at Madurai in an air conditioned room, and then (after getting death certificates from doctors) taken to Madras by Sathya Sai Baba in his own car and cremated without giving any information to the police.”
+Premanand referred to many murders in relation to Sathya Sai; attendant information appeared on the websites associated with his journal Indian Skeptic.
+He reported that he himself survived only because of his prominence.
+Premanand filed several unsuccessful lawsuits against Sathya Sai, who had formidable support from devotees and sympathisers in prominent social positions.
+Premanand stated: “I have the records of more than a hundred persons destroyed by the Sathya Sai Baba gang, beginning with one Mr. Venkatamuni of Madras who was done away at Madurai in an air conditioned room, and then (after getting death certificates from doctors) taken to Madras by Sathya Sai Baba in his own car and cremated without giving any information to the police.”

-Premanand refers to deaths by car accidents, heart failure, poisoning, hanging, and drowning.
+Premanand referred to deaths or murders by car accidents, heart failure, poisoning, hanging, and drowning.
 A number of these deaths were officially interpreted as suicides.
-In the same source, Premanand refers to “hundreds of such deaths.”
-Even if that be considered an exaggeration, the implications are extremely grave, and merit due examination to the extent possible.
-See Suicides, Deaths, Missing persons covered-up at Prashanti Nilayam ashram.
-Some accounts mention the grim factor of despair or stress causing suicide.
+Premanand mentioned “hundreds of such deaths.”
+Even if that be considered an exaggeration, the implications are extremely grave, meriting a due official investigation that never occurred.
+See also ex.baba.com (Murders tab).
+Premanand is included in the Priddy article Untoward Events at Sai Baba ashrams (formerly online at saibaba-x.org.uk/8/Untoward_events_Sai_Baba_ashrams).
+Some accounts mention the grim factor of despair or stress causing suicide amongst devotees.

 Premanand was deeply offended at how poor people were deceived by gurus employing so-called miraculous stunts.
-He gave many lectures relating to this subject, and toured numerous villages and small towns in a jeep, treating crowds to a performance of “miracles” like a holy man, and then afterwards exposing the trickery.
+He gave many lectures relating to this subject.
+Moreover, he toured numerous villages and small towns in a jeep, treating crowds to a performance of “miracles” like a holy man, then afterwards exposing the trickery.
 His innovation appeared on the television documentary Guru Busters (1995), associated with UK Channel 4.

 This campaign was at a cost, meaning attempts to annihilate Premanand.
 He reported being physically attacked and hospitalised.
-His jeep is said to have been tampered with by supporters of Sathya Sai, causing it to overturn at speed.
+His jeep is said to have been tampered with by supporters of Sathya Sai, causing the vehicle to overturn at speed.
 A lorry attempted to run him down.
-Yet undaunted, Premanand became Convener of the Indian Rationalist Association, and in 1988 he began publishing the monthly magazine Indian Skeptic, noted for an atheistic tone.
-He complained of the formidable opposition represented by Sathya Sai, who “has followers amongst bureaucracy, law enforcement departments, revenue departments, the judiciary, the state and central ministry, and among the elite and the influential.”
+Undaunted, Premanand became Convener of the Indian Rationalist Association.
+In 1988 he began publishing the monthly magazine Indian Skeptic, noted for an atheistic tone.
+He complained of the formidable opposition represented by Sathya Sai Baba, who “has followers amongst bureaucracy, law enforcement departments, revenue departments, the judiciary, the state and central ministry, and among the elite and the influential.”
 See Lewis Jones, Scourge of the Godmen.
-This strongly entrenched supporter faction blocked the court petitions of the protester, and sought to obliterate all indication of discrepant events.
+This strongly entrenched supporter faction blocked the court petitions of the protester, seeking to obliterate all indication of discrepant events.